Embarking on the journey of writing a novel is an exciting endeavor, but it’s not just about putting words on paper.

 The Action Scene

-However, if have ever attended a lecture on how to write a book, you should have learned the importance of action scenes.
+However, if you have ever attended a lecture on how to write a book, you should have learned the importance of action scenes.

 Once you’re sure you need an action scene, proceed fearlessly.

-Give them something that is exciting, dangerous, disturbing, a bit crazy, or all of the above.
+Give them something exciting, dangerous, disturbing, a bit crazy, or all of the above.
 Create an action scene that is easy enough to follow, but is just confusing enough to have readers craving answers and reading on to find them.